LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

-By the first part of the above, we may take a subsequence $\varphi\U {n\U k}$ converging to $g$ almost everywhere, and by the second, we may apply the dominated convergence theorem to obtain that
+By the first part of the above, we may take a subsequence $\varphi\U {n\U k}$ converging to $g$ almost everywhere, and by the second we may apply the dominated convergence theorem to obtain that

 <div>
 $$\begin{aligned}